 While the best cities for golfers in the Northeast were clustered together, their counterparts in the Midwest are spread out much more, with Missouri being the only state with multiple cities in the top five.
 It is also worth noting how much temperature played into these rankings, as colder states located farther north such as Michigan, Minnesota, and Wisconsin were completely shut out of the top five.

 Top Cities For Golfers In The South

 Florida has a reputation as a haven for retirees, so it comes as no surprise that three of the five best cities for golfers in the American South are all in the Sunshine State, with the top spot in the region easily going to the Sunshine City of St. Petersburg.
 Nearby Tampa and the theme park mecca of Orlando are the other Florida cities that made the list here.

 Top Cities For Golfers In The West

 Finally we come to the region that dominated the overall nationwide analysis.
 Interestingly, by limiting this analysis to just cities in the West scores changed just enough for Arizona’s dominance to become even more pronounced.
 Four of the top five cities for golfers out West are all in Arizona, with the Las Vegas suburb of Henderson, Nevada, being the only non-Arizona city to crack the list.

 Golf is such a popular sport that no matter where you live in America there are bound to be quality courses that you can access and enjoy, but for those looking to travel or move to better feed your passion for the game, we hope this analysis has provided plenty of inspiration.
-And remember, no matter what your passion is in retirement, the experts at Coventry Direct can help you finance it!
+And remember, no matter what your passion is in retirement, the experts at Coventry Direct can help you finance it with a life settlement!